modelum/DSLandLLM/README.md

-# OrionTraining and AthenaTraining: DSL Training and Testing with LLM
+# OrionTraining and AthenaTraining
+## DSLs in the Age of LLMs: A Practical Experience on Database Schema Management Languages
+> This repository contains the artifacts associated with the paper
+> *DSLs in the Age of LLMs: A Practical Experience on Database Schema Management Languages*.

-This repository contains the OrionTraining and AthenaTraining projects, where training and validation processes for language models have been carried out for the comprehension, transformation, and evolution of the Orion [1] and Athena [2] DSLs.
+The OrionTraining and AthenaTraining projects provide datasets, prompts, workflows, and examples used to evaluate large language models for the comprehension, transformation, and evolution of the Orion [1] and Athena [2] DSLs.

 [1] Alberto Hernández Chillón, Meike Klettke, Diego Sevilla Ruiz, Jesús García Molina:
 A Generic Schema Evolution Approach for NoSQL and Relational Databases.
 IEEE Trans.
 Knowl.
 Data Eng.
 36(7): 2774-2789 (2024) (https://ieeexplore.ieee.org/abstract/document/10420500)

 [2] Alberto Hernández Chillón, Diego Sevilla Ruiz, Jesús García Molina:
 Athena: A Database-Independent Schema Definition Language.
 ER (Workshops) 2021: 33-42 (https://www.researchgate.net/publication/355185841_Athena_A_Database-Independent_Schema_Definition_Language)

 # Repository Structure
 Each project follows the same internal organization, separating the training and testing phases, along with the corresponding prompts used.
 In addition, a conversation with the model is included, following the prompts that were executed.
 The corresponding n8n workflows are also provided, enabling the execution and reproduction of the complete process.

 - **/**